top of page

 Kathryn's background has centered on human-environment relationships and systems connectivity, providing her with a comprehensive understanding of how the built environment and outdoor spaces intricately intersect with our lives.
 She has been actively involved in community projects, design research, landscape design, and environmental stewardship, positioning her to contribute effectively to roles related to design, planning, and research initiatives.

 With a Bachelor of Science in Natural Resource Planning and Interpretation from Cal Poly Humboldt, Kathryn's work history spans roles within local and federal government agencies, nonprofit organizations, academic institutions, and consulting environments.
-Later, she pursued her Master of Landscape Architecture at the University of Colorado, where she received several awards for her community-engaged study exploring the interplay between sensory sensitivities and outdoor environments among neurodivergent individuals.
+Later, she pursued her Master of Landscape Architecture at the University of Colorado, where she received several awards for her community-engaged research exploring the interplay between sensory sensitivities and outdoor environments among neurodivergent individuals.

 Equity, Diversity, and Inclusion